helidon-io/helidon/docs/se/grpc/server.md

 3. Register `MathService` instance.
 4. Register a custom unary gRPC route
 <!--@mdc :: -->

-interface (typically created by extending generated server-side stubs and overriding their methods) and Helidon gRPC services that implement the io.helidon.grpc.server.GrpcService interface can be registered.
+Both standard gRPC services that implement the `io.grpc.BindableService` interface (typically created by extending generated server-side stubs and overriding their methods) and Helidon gRPC services that implement the io.helidon.grpc.server.GrpcService interface can be registered.